Honey locust: Shademaster

+Skyline

 This is a very common cultivar that has a more pyramidal or slightly squared shape to its canopy.
 Full grown trees may reach a height of 50 ft or more.
 Of five standard cultivars including 'Imperial, 'Moraine', 'Shademaster', and 'Sunburst' it showed the greatest height after 15 years of growth.
 Trees tend to have one or two larger leaders and evenly spaced branches with somewhat narrower crotch angles.
 Trees can be trimmed to develop one strong central leader with little pruning, because of this lower branches can be removed without distoring the even shape of the crown.
 This habits make it appropriate as a street tree where lower branches must be removed.
 The leaflets have a redish to bronze tone when emerging and a dark green and leathery appearance for most of the season.
 It was introduced by the Cole Nursery in Painesville, Ohio in 1957.